 And with that said, I truly believe that in the coming years, we’ll be seeing an increasing number of wearable devices at the forefront of technology because of the convenience they could add to our daily lives.

 Our writers are dedicated to forwarding the human experience and consciousness to the next level.
-Chiefly through technology, science and the wisdom of non-duality.
+Chiefly through insights derived from science, the smart usage of technology and the meditative wisdom of non-duality.